Capital Lawyering students must complete a minimum of 14 units approved by the Capital

 the full array of policymaking venues and processes, including Congress, the California

 Legislature, state (CA) or federal agencies, California's initiative process, the

 California or federal courts, and agencies of local government.

 One Experiential Course, choose from:

-a waiver of this requirement.
+may receive a waiver of this requirement.

 - Administrative Law — three (3) units